 Also, be careful not to associate yourself with too many brands.
 Make sure the companies you partner with are a good fit in terms of their ethos as well as their relevance to what you do.
 You should also consider whether they want to partner with you because they are thinking about moving into your space in the future – in these cases there’s no point you giving them a boost just so that they can take over your market share!

 Obviously, some partnerships come with financial compensation, and some don’t… so when doing any free promotion for other brands, think about how you will be able to build on it for the benefit of your own brand.
 For instance, I’ve done talks at baby & toddler events, which I’m happy to do for free because I’m able to present my products to an interested audience, and the organisers also promote our business on social media.

 It’s all a case of balance.
 Although I do events for free, it is important to make sure you are getting enough back – for instance, that the audience is large enough and you will get good PR from it.
 In the past, I wasn’t always as cautious.
 I agreed to do one event on the basis that there would be lots of people attending and I was likely to make plenty of sales.
 I interrupted a family holiday to travel to the event, only to find that just four people had turned up.

 Becoming an expert in your field is about looking for, and being open to, opportunities to talk about your expert topic and share your experiences.
 You’ll need to work on your confidence and be prepared to put yourself out there, of course!
 And the other key element is to consider any channel, and balance any offers you get, to make sure the opportunity is of benefit to your brand.

 About the author

-Siobhan is a New Frontiers alumna and the founder of Mummy Cooks.
-Her startup has developed a range of storage solutions to help with weaning, and provides practical and simple feeding advice and recipes for the parents of young children… [Read Siobhan’s profile]
+Siobhan Berry is a New Frontiers alumna and the founder of Mummy Cooks.
+The startup has developed a range of storage solutions to help parents with weaning, and provides practical and simple feeding advice and recipes to inspire, educate and empower parents to feed their young families healthy, homemade food.